bee-anchor/bfgg/README.md

 Along side this the agents run a 'Task Handler' that sits listening for commands from the controller.
 When a task is scheduled from the API or UI, the controller sends a message to all connected agents in the correct state to perform the task, knowing when it is done via a status change from the 'Agent State Puller'

+Additionally there is an API that runs alongside this on the controller for sending tasks and getting cluster status.
+There will also be a react front end eventually driven by the APIs.

 ## Running BFGG